 : any of numerous fishes (family Serranidae and especially genera Epinephelus and Mycteroperca) that are typically large solitary bottom-dwelling fishes of warm seas and include important food fishes

-Origin of GROUPER
+Origin and Etymology of grouper

 First Known Use: 1615

-Seen & Heard
+Seen and Heard

 What made you want to look up grouper?
 Please tell us where you read or heard it (including the quote, if possible).